SgtWiggles/ume/README.md

 gtk >= 3.20
 x11-devel
 ```
 Also requires a C++17 compliant compiler.
+So far ume has been compiled with gcc 7.3.0 on Void Linux x64.

 ### Installing